joshfullmer/TeamTreehouseProjects/Readme.md

   - Uses: _Python_, _Django_, _Pillow_, _TinyMCE_
   - Allows a user to login, create and edit their profile, upload an avatar and modify the uploaded image.
 - [Mineral Catalog with Filtering][8]
+  - Uses: _Python_, _Django_, _json_
+  - Adds filtering and searching to the preview [Mineral Catalog][6] project.
 - [Django Project Improvement][9]
+  - Uses: _Python_, _Django_
+  - Refine an existing Django project.
+Add template inheritance, refine the database calls, add additional features.
 - [Flask To-do API][10]
+  - Uses: _Python_, _Flask_, _Angular_, _peewee_, _REST_, _Token Auth_
+  - A user can manage a list of todos.
+These todos are served by an Angular web app that communicates to a Flask REST API.
 - [Pug or Ugh (Django API)][11]
+  - Uses: _Python_, _Django_, _React_, _REST_
+  - A tinder-like app where users can like and dislike dogs.
+Uses React to serve the data to the user, and Ajax to get the data from the Django REST API.
 - [Social Team Builder][12]
+  - Uses: _Python_, _Django_, _Pillow_
+  - A full-featured Django app where users can post programming projects, apply for positions on those projects, get notified if they're accepted or not, and run their own project.
+  - Some features include: multiple formsets on a single form, user avatar, notifications, email verification, multiple filtering views.

 [1]: https://github.com/joshfullmer/build_a_soccer_team
 [2]: https://github.com/joshfullmer/secret_messages